kevin-smets/dep-rep/README.md

 Parameters:

 ```
   -p        path to package.json e.g. -p="../package.json".
-Can be relative or absolute.
+            Can be relative, absolute or an https url.
             Defaults to the package.json from the working dir.
   --silent  be quiet, or not (default CLI = false, default as node module = true)
   -v        prints out the version of dep-rep (only for CLI)
 ```

+-p can even be a remote (https) url, e.g. `dep-rep -p="https://raw.githubusercontent.com/kevin-smets/dep-rep/master/package.json"`

 ### Output example